danlavrushko/general/OOP.md

 # Polymorphism

 * means that you can have multiple classes that can be used interchangeably, even though each class implements the same properties or methods in different ways.
 [MSFTDocs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming)
-* the ability to request that the same operations be performed by a wide range of different types of things
+* the ability to request that the same operations be performed by a wide range of different types of things.
-* is achieved by using many different techniques named method overloading, operator overloading, and method overriding
+* is achieved by using many different techniques named method overloading, operator overloading, and method overriding.
+[Intro to OOP](https://www.codeproject.com/Articles/22769/Introduction-to-Object-Oriented-Programming-Concep)